-Credit card fees, and not interest, made up the majority of credit card issuers' revenue in 2013, consulting firm R.K.
-Hammer estimates.
+Credit card fees, and not interest, continued to dominate card issuers’ revenue in 2013.

 R.K.
 Hammer first noted the trend in 2011, when prime and super prime card fees made up an estimated 52 percent of industry revenues.
 That figure increased to 55 percent in 2012, and was again at 55 percent last year.
 Prime and super prime cards are issued to consumers with the best credit ratings.